 Green lights can also work too — after all, witches are green (at least the bad witch from The Wizard of Oz was green!)
 If your Halloween displays have one or more witches, broomsticks, or even cauldrons, then a green halo effect using your green Christmas light strands can really help it stand out.
 And if you have a couple of skeletons in your yard, backlighting them with green Christmas lights will help take their presence to the next level.

-Where to put holiday lights for Halloweenhalloween display halloween lights
+Where to put holiday lights for Halloween

 When planning where to place lights for your Halloween display, take your non-lit decorations and areas into account as well.
 Is your street a hot spot on Trick or Treat night?
 Consider lighting your driveway and sidewalks for safety as kids are running from house to house.
 Plus, you can easily create spooky shadows with carefully placed lights and draw attention to pumpkins and other decors by using mini lights at their base.